Saturday, 30 May 2015

 Pour in a container.
 Chop 2-3 strawberries and mix with the yogurt mix.

-Put inside the freezer covered and freeze for 1-2 hours.
+Put inside the freezer covered, freeze for 1-2 hours.

 NOTUN ALOOR DOM

-So, since childhood Nainital meant both..... a beautiful tourist attraction and the source of small round, new potatoes flooding the Kolkata markets in winter.
-So far savouring its beauty is concerned, its in our retirement plans to explore the beautiful, incredible homeland, just the two of us.
-They say, a lifetime is not enough to explore through all the places of our homeland.
-And, I so crave to visit the nooks and corners of India; a bit differently than I did until now.
-I wish to explore the local food in each place, if possible the locally grown crops!
+Since childhood Nainital meant a beautiful tourist attraction, also the source of small round potatoes flooding the Kolkata markets in winter.
+So far savouring Nainital's beauty is concerned, our retirement plan is to explore the beautiful, incredible homeland, just the two of us.
+Who knows how far the son would stay with his family?
+They say, a lifetime isn't enough to explore the entire India.
+I crave to visit the nooks and corners of it; a bit differently than I did until now.
+I wish to explore the local food in each place, if possible learn about the locally grown crops!

 INGREDIENTS :